grpc/proposal/A43-sdk-authorization.md

 // NewFileWatcher returns a new FileWatcherInterceptors from a policy file
 // that contains JSON string of authorization policy and a refresh duration to
-// specify the amount of time between policy refreshes.
-Creates a background go
-// routine for policy refresh. func NewFileWatcher(file string, duration time.Duration) (*FileWatcherInterceptors, error);
+// specify the amount of time between policy refreshes. func NewFileWatcher(file string, duration time.Duration) (*FileWatcherInterceptors, error);

 // run is a long running goroutine which watches for changes in file path, and